 Eric Schiffman, DDS, MS, is a Professor and the Director of Clinical Research in the School of Dentistry.
-He has received over $17 million in research funding from the National Institutes of Health (NIH) and has over 60 peer-reviewed publications, 12 book chapters and 3 patents – with another pending.
+He has received over $19 million in research funding from the National Institutes of Health (NIH) and has over 60 peer-reviewed publications, 12 book chapters and 3 patents – with another pending.
 Past research as a NIH study principal investigator includes developing and publishing validated Diagnostic Criteria for Temporomandibular Disorders (DC/TMD) for the most common TMD - for use in both the clinical and research settings.
 Past research in TMD management includes assessing the long-term effectiveness, in patients with symptomatic TMJ closed lock with limited mouth opening, of medical management compared to comprehensive rehabilitation with and without TMJ surgery.
 He has also researched the longitudinal impact of TMJ intra-articular disorders on jaw pain, function and disability.
 In addition, in the NIH-funded National Dental Practice-Based Research Network, he assessed the management of TMD patients by dentists in their practices.
-He currently has a NIH Small Business Innovation Research (SBIR) grant to develop and test a new version of the Restful Jaw device – a device attached to the dental chair that is designed to support the jaw during dental procedures including the surgical removal of third molars.
+In his last completed project, funded with NIH/NIDCR’s Small Business Technology Transfer (STTR) and Small Business Innovation Research (SBIR) grants, he developed and clinically tested a new version of the Restful Jaw device – a device attached to the dental chair that is designed to support the jaw during dental procedures including the surgical removal of third molars.

 John Look, DDS, MPH, PhD, is a Senior Research Associate, currently serving as the epidemiologist for the Oral Health Clinical Research Center (OHCRC).
 From 1995 until his appointment with OHCRC, he was continuously funded by research grants from NIH as well as corporate funding.
 As the OHCRC epidemiologist, Dr. Look has the role of assisting investigators in grant writing, research implementation and scholarly publications.
 Along with his wife, Judy, Dr. Look has spent a large part of more than 50 years doing community health development projects in the Republic of Congo, Sierra Leone, India, Myanmar, Belize, Honduras, Costa Rica and Bolivia.
 He currently serves as director of Global Health Services, a division of MissionGO based in Buffalo, New York.
 His honors include; Omicron Kappa Upsilon Honor Dental Society (1963); Outstanding Service Award from the Association of Residences for prosthodontic treatment of Down syndrome patients (1985); The Honor Society of Phi Kappa Phi (1991); Recipient of the First Annual School of Public Health Alumni Award (1992); and the University of Minnesota President’s Award for Outstanding Service (2007).